htmlburger/carbon-fields-docs/documentation/20-new-features.md

 - `carbon_get_*` functions no longer require a $type parameter.
 - Added `carbon_set_*( $field_name, $value )` functions which allow you to update field values.
 - Rewrote container conditions. `show_on_*` and `hide_on_*` methods are now deprecated in favor of the new solution.
 Refer to the Conditional Display documentation page for more information.
-- Added a JavaScript API which allows you to communicate with fields on edit screens.
 - Added full REST API support out of the box.
 - `Field::set_default_value( $default_value )` now works for all fields including complex fields.
+Refer to the "Predefined Complex Groups" guide for an example.
 - Added `Hidden_Field`.
 - Added `Field::set_classes( $classes )` and `Container::set_classes( $classes )` methods to allow you to add css classes to fields and containers.
 - `Date_Field`, `Time_Field` and `Date_Time_Field` now always store their values in `Y-m-d`, `H:i:s` and `Y-m-d H:i:s` respectively regardless of the set display format.
 This allows you to adjust the user experience without affecting the back-end storage format.